Trip: Annapurna Sanctuary Trek

 Please contact us for prices.
 Groups are based on a minimum of 4.
 We can check availability on dated groups if you are interested as an individual.

 Our highly experienced trekking guides have been working with us in Nepal for over 20 years.
 They will provide you with all information and help during the trek.
 On selected 'Guided from Ireland' trips (or on request for groups over 4) a guide will escort the group from Ireland.
 The guide will also arrange the porters role with your bags and any issues that may arise.

-We at Irish and Worldwide Adventures ensure that all our agents in every destination value and treat their employees including porters with respect and ensure their working rates and conditions are adhering to the local employment and Health and Safety guidelines.
+We at Pat Falvey Irish and Worldwide Adventures ensure that all our agents in every destination value and treat their employees including porters with respect and ensure their working rates and conditions are adhering to the local employment and Health and Safety guidelines.
 We have built up a good relationship’s with all of our operators to ensure the welfare of their guides and porters is priority.
-For more guidelines and information on porters please go to our 'Porter guidelines' (link) in the righthand menu.
-Bags acrried by porters are not to exceed 25kg in weight.
+For more guidelines and information on porters please go to our 'Porter Guidelines'.
+Bags carried by porters are not to exceed 25kg in weight.

 Here is a sample daily Itinerary, on booking you will be issued a more detailed version.
 We can also customise the itinerary to your needs if required.

 - DAY 1: Kathmandu.
 Fly to Pokhara